dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-20-To-fear-or-not-to-fear-AI.md

 And unlike other catastrophic risks—like say climate change—it’s dramatically underserved.
 There are thousands of person-years and billions of dollars being poured into the project of developing AI.
 And there are fewer than 10 people in the world right now working full-time on safety.

-> The best way to predict future is to invent it. ~ Alan Kay

 https://www.quora.com/Should-artificial-intelligence-be-regulated/answer/Andrew-Ng